tcantenot/NeuroCar/README.md

 # NeuroCar

-Neuro evolution of self-driving cars
+Neuro evolution of self-driving cars in parallel with a genetic algorithm using MPI and OpenMP.